Python CAN Bus USB Streaming API [+Grafana-MQTT Dashboards]

 Need to deploy customized dashboards for visualizing your data?

-Most CAN-USB software tools offer very limited visualization options.
-However, with the Python API you can easily integrate your CLX000/CANmod data streams with Grafana dashboards using the MQTT protocol.
-This lets you visualize your DBC decoded data in beautiful and customizable dashboardsa.
-This can be used locally on the host PC as a development/diagnostic tool - or it can be port forwarded for remote access, e.g. for systematic process monitoring.
+With the Python API you can easily integrate your CANsub/CANmod data streams with Grafana dashboards using the MQTT protocol.
+This lets you visualize DBC decoded data in beautiful and customizable dashboards.
+This can be used locally on the host PC as a development/diagnostic tool, or it can be port forwarded for remote access, e.g. for process monitoring.
+For plot visualization without code, see also our webCAN GUI.

 Perform advanced CAN bus diagnostics/simulation